 \section{Conclusions}

-In summary, as a modular solution, \textsc{Compass} cohesively leverages existing indices with minimal intrusion into their underlying designs; as a general-filter solution, its vector index construction is entirely predicate-agnostic, with all predicate-specific logic handled dynamically at search time.
-At the core of the method is its adaptive search strategy, which adjusts to the predicate's passrate.
-When the passrate is high, the method operates as progressive post-filtering on the graph index.
+As a modular solution, \textsc{Compass} cohesively leverages existing indices with minimal intrusion into their underlying designs.
+As a general-filter solution, its index construction is entirely predicate-agnostic, with all predicate-specific logic handled dynamically at search time.
+At the core of Compass is its adaptive search strategy, which adjusts to the predicate passrate.
+When the passrate is high, the method operates as progressive search on the graph index.
 As the passrate transitions to a moderate level, it incorporates in-filtering techniques.
 When the passrate becomes low, the IVF component activates to help escape local minima.
 Throughout this process, Compass continuously balances two objectives: reducing vector distance and maintaining predicate satisfaction—a guided approach that inspired the name \emph{Compass}.